 This step is crucial, you need to notify HMRC that the legal standing of your company has changed.
 Our recommendation is to do this once you have decided on how many directors.

 The faster you notify HMRC, the better.
-Not only that, when you tell HMRC that you’re companies legal standing has transferred to limited, your tax rates will be amended.
+Not only that, when you tell HMRC that you’re companies legal standing has transferred to limited, but your tax rates will also be amended.

 Now, you may already have a business name.
 However, for those of you who have been operating with your actual name, you might want to reconsider or adjust the name slightly.